DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe chrome test.ts --compiler-options typescript.customCompilerModulePath=../typescript@4
 ```

-> TestCafe resolves relative paths against its own installation folder.
+> TestCafe resolves relative paths against its installation folder.

-The values of the `typescript.options.lib` compiler option should be identical to the names of the corresponding library files from your compiler’s `node_modules/typescript/lib` folder (for example: `lib.webworker.d.ts`).
+The values of the `typescript.options.lib` compiler option should be the same as the names of the corresponding library files from your compiler's `node_modules/typescript/lib` folder (for example: `lib.webworker.d.ts`).

 *Related configuration file property*: [compilerOptions](configuration-file.md#compileroptions).
 *Related API method*: [runner.compilerOptions](testcafe-api/runner/compileroptions.md)